bwinkel/pycraf/README.rst

 To make full use of the path attenuation calculations provided by pycraf (implements `ITU-R Rec.
-P.452 <https://www.itu.int/rec/R-REC-P.452-16-201507-I/en>`_), we recommend to use NASA's `Shuttle Radar Topography Mission (SRTM) <https://www2.jpl.nasa.gov/srtm/>`_ data for height- profile generation. pycraf can work with so-called *.hgt* files, a very simple binary format.
+P.452 <https://www.itu.int/rec/R-REC-P.452-16-201507-I/en>`_), we recommend to use NASA's `Shuttle Radar Topography Mission (SRTM) <https://www2.jpl.nasa.gov/srtm/>`_ data for height-profile generation. pycraf can work with so-called *.hgt* files, a very simple binary format.
 Each *.hgt* file, a so-called tile, just contains 1201x1201 16-bit integers.
 From the file naming scheme, one can infer the associated coordinates.
 Most tiles contain one square-degree.

 Unfortunately, we cannot provide SRTM data as part of the package, due to the large file sizes and legal reasons.
 But once you downloaded the necessary tiles (all or only a subset appropriate for your region), simply define the environment variable *SRTMDATA*, let it point to the folder containing the tiles, and pycraf will find the files when it is imported from Python.